0xPolygonID/issuer-node/README.md

-# Self-hosted Polygon ID Issuer Node
+# Polygon ID Issuer Node

 [![Checks](https://github.com/0xPolygonID/sh-id-platform/actions/workflows/checks.yml/badge.svg)](https://github.com/0xPolygonID/sh-id-platform/actions/workflows/checks.yml)
 [![golangci-lint](https://github.com/0xPolygonID/sh-id-platform/actions/workflows/golangci-lint.yml/badge.svg)](https://github.com/0xPolygonID/sh-id-platform/actions/workflows/golangci-lint.yml)

-This is a set of tools and an API for issuers of zk-proof credentials to build on top of.
-It allows a single authenticated user to create schemas for issuing and managing credentials of identities.
+This is a set of tools and APIs for issuers of zk-proof credentials, designed to be extensible.
+It allows an authenticated user to create schemas for issuing and managing credentials of identities.
 It also provides a web-based [frontend (UI)](ui/README.md) to manage issuer schemas, credentials and connections.

 ## Installation